Frances Margery Hext: Biography

 In 1882 the head of a 14th century cross was discovered in a garden in Lostwithiel.
 Hext paid to have the cross restored and fixed to its former shaft in the churchyard of St Bartholomew's Church.

-Hext never married.
+Hext who remained unmarried is recorded in the 1871 Census as living with her widower brother Thomas Hext and his three children in St Austell.
 She died at her home on Queen Street, Lostwithiel on 10 January 1896.

 Writings

 Hext wrote and published a number of books of local significance, not only regarding the Staniforth and Hext families, but also regarding Cornish life more generally.
 In 1891 she published Memorials of Lostwithiel [and of Restormell]: collected and contributed.
 Taken from the writings of Leland, Carew ... and others.
 This book continues to be referenced in historical studies of Cornwall, particularly its church monuments, and royal buildings.
 Other notable writings include her 1863 book Staniforthiana: or, Recollections of the family of Staniforth of Darnall, in Yorkshire which combined research provided by Joseph Hunter with personal family stories.